Producers

 Producer and Writer

-Mark Stryker is an author and arts journalist based in Detroit.
-His 2019 book, Jazz from Detroit (University of Michigan Press), was named Jazz Book of Year by the Jazz Times Critics Poll and Jazz Journalists Association Awards.
-Stryker spent 21 years as an arts reporter and critic at the Detroit Free Press covering classical music, jazz, and the visual arts.
-He was inducted into the Michigan Journalism Hall of Fame in 2020.
-Stryker is also the author of Destiny: 100 Years of Music, Magic, and Community at Orchestra Hall in Detroit. https://jazzfromdetroit.com/about-the-author/
+Mark Stryker, writer and producer of The Best of the Best: Jazz from Detroit, is an award-winning author, journalist, filmmaker, and a 2020 inductee into the Michigan Journalism Hall of Fame.
+His 2019 book, Jazz from Detroit (Univ. of Michigan Press), was named Jazz Book of Year by the Jazz Times Critics Poll and Jazz Journalists Association Awards.
+Stryker was an arts reporter and critic at the Detroit Free Press from 1995-2016, covering classical music, jazz, visual arts, and cultural news, and winning a dozen national awards for reporting, writing, and criticism.
+He is also the author of Destiny: 100 Years of Music, Magic, and Community at Orchestra Hall in Detroit.
+Stryker was a columnist for Jazz Times from 2021-2023, and in his youth worked as a professional jazz saxophonist.